A-Foliations of codimension two on compact simply-connected manifolds: Main results

-Oh shows in \cite{Oh1983} that, given a smooth effective torus action of cohomogeneity $2$ (i.e. a homogeneous foliation), on a compact simply-connected manifold, the leaf space is a weighted $2$-disk, with the weights satisfying some conditions.
-Furthermore he proves that these conditions characterize the orbit spaces of such actions among all weighted $2$-disks.
-Namely, given a weighted disk satisfying the conditions, he gives a procedure to construct a closed simply-connected smooth manifold with an effective smooth torus action of cohomogeneity two realizing the weighted disk as an orbit space.
+For the case of a smooth effective torus action of cohomogeneity two (i.e. a homogeneous foliation), on a compact simply-connected manifold Oh proved in \cite{Oh1983} that the leaf space is a weighted $2$-disk, with the weights satisfying some conditions.
+Furthermore, he proves that these conditions characterize the orbit spaces of such actions among all weighted $2$-disks.
+Namely, given a weighted disk satisfying the conditions he gives a procedure to construct a closed simply-connected smooth manifold with an effective smooth torus action of cohomogeneity two realizing the weighted disk as an orbit space.
 Oh called such weighted $2$-disks \emph{legally weighted}.

-We will show that the weights of an $A$-foliation of codimension two on a compact, simply-connected manifold $M$ are legal weights in the sense of Oh.
-Thus there is a torus action on $M$ with the same weights as the foliation.
-By Theorem~\ref{T: weights classify the foliation} we conclude that an $A$-foliation of codimension two on a compact, simply-connected manifold is, up to foliated homeomorphism, a homogeneous foliation.
+We show that the weights of an $A$-foliation of codimension two on a compact, simply-connected manifold $M$ are legal weights in the sense of Oh.
+Moreover for a singular $A$-foliation of codimension two on a compact, simply-con\-nected manifold it was proved in \cite{Galaz-Garcia2015} that the leaf space is homeomorphic to a $2$-dimensional disk, and the boundary points of the leaf space correspond exactly to the singular leaves of the foliation.
+By studying closely the weight of the foliation we conclude that the results in \cite{Oh1983} apply.
+Namely, that there is a torus action on $M$ with the same weights as the ones of the foliation.
+By Theorem~\ref{T: weights classify the foliation} we conclude that a singular $A$-foliation of codimension two on a compact, simply-connected manifold is, up to foliated homeomorphism, a homogeneous foliation.

-As mentioned before, in the problem of classifying manifolds with singular Riemannian foliations via cross-sections, in general the best one can obtain is a classification up to foliated homeomorphism.
-In the case of $A$-foliations of codimension two on compact, simply-connected spaces, however, the leaf space is a $2$-disk (see \cite{Galaz-Garcia2015}), and thus it is a smooth manifold with boundary in a unique way (it admits a unique smooth structure).
+As mentioned before, in the problem of classifying manifolds with singular Riemannian foliations via their leaf spaces, in general the best one can obtain is a classification up to foliated homeomorphism.
+In the case of singular $A$-foliations of codimension two on compact, simply-connected manifolds since the leaf space is a $2$-disk, it is a smooth manifold with boundary in a unique way (it admits a unique smooth structure).
 Thus we can expect in this case to get a classification up to foliated diffeomorphism.